openmoh/openmohaa/README.md

 The installation directory can be set to MOHAA directory.

-The client build can be built by adding `-DWITH_CLIENT=1` to the CMake command line.
-This will compile the cgame module and the full app with rendering, ui and sound suppport, alongside the dedicated server version.
+By default, the build will produce the client and dedicated server version.
+The client build can be excluded by appending `-DBUILD_NO_CLIENT=1` to the CMake command-line arguments.
+With this parameter, only the server portion will be built.

 ### Linux

-These are the tools required on Unix :
+These are the tools required on Linux :
 - Clang >= 3.3 or GCC >= 4.8.1

 **clang-3.5** and **gcc-4.8.5** should work (tested on Ubuntu 16.04).
 Use the latest possible version of those compilers.